Sharp's new AV range includes the EQ Series 4K QLED TV and a budget soundbar

 Sharp has taken the wraps off its latest AV offerings, including a seriously affordable 4K QLED TV priced from £650 (around $900 / AU$1300) and a new wireless soundbar for buyers on a budget.

-The new EQ Series TV sports a 'frameless' design and support for HDR10, HLG and Dolby Vision with 12-bit colour reproduction (that's the maximum bit depth that Dolby Vision can manage, which should enable a more lifelike image).
+The new EQ Series TV sports a 'frameless' design and support for HDR10, HLG and Dolby Vision with 12-bit colour reproduction.

 The Android TV operating systems feature all the usual streaming apps – Netflix, Prime Video, YouTube, Disney+, etc – while Google Chromecast lets you stream content from your mobile device or laptop to the big screen.
 Google Assistant lets you control the EQ just by speaking (via the included voice remote).